KitClement/wca-documents/wca-regulations.md

 - I1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
 - I2) Inspection:
     - I2a) The competitor may pick up the puzzle during inspection.
-        - I2a1) The competitor must not apply moves [Regulation 12c4](regulations:regulation:12c4) during inspection.
+        - I2a1) The competitor must not apply moves as described in [Regulation 12c4](regulations:regulation:12c4) during inspection.
 Penalty: disqualification of the attempt (DNF).
         - I2a2) If the parts of the puzzle are not fully aligned, then the competitor may align the faces, as long as the competitor aligns to the closest valid state.

 ## <article-Z><optional><optional> Article Z: Optional Regulations